Ultraviolet (UV) radiation is a type of energy produced by the sun and some artificial sources, such as solariums.

 The UV Index

-The World Health Organization's Global Solar UV Index measures levels of UV radiation on a scale from 0 (Low) to 11+ (Extreme).
-SunSmart recommends the use of sun protection whenever the UV levels are 3 (Moderate) or higher.
+The World Health Organization's Global Solar UV Index measures UV levels on a scale from 0 (Low) to 11+ (Extreme).
+Sun protection is recommended when UV levels are 3 (Moderate) or higher.

 Sun protection times

 The sun protection times show when UV levels are forecast to be 3 or higher.

 You can find the sun protection times for your location on the free SunSmart app , on the SunSmart widget or at the Bureau of Meteorology website .

 During the sun protection times remember to protect your skin and eyes by using covering clothing, sunscreen, a hat, shade and sunglasses.
 Don’t just wait for hot and sunny weather.

 Too much UV radiation can cause skin and eye damage, sunburn, tanning and skin cancer .

 Some UV exposure is recommended for vitamin D.